OmarSamirr/WeatherGuide/README.md

 ## Features

+* Auto-detect your location if acces is granted.
-* Show current weather, temperature, rain and wind
+* Show current weather, temperature, rain and wind.
-* Show forecast for two days
+* Show forecast for two days.